Field Studies in the Evolution of Animal Behavior

 Dr. Paul J. Watson - Instructor

 An intensive 6-week course to be offered summer 2019 at Flathead Lake Biological Station in the magnificent Northwestern Montana Rockies.
-Meets Monday through Thursday, June 24th through August 2nd.
+Meets Monday through Thursday, June 24th through August 1st.
 Go directly to the Biological Station's 2019 summmer session course listings page by clicking here.
 You can apply online.
-Do not neglect the scholarship opportunities!
+You'll be signing up for UMT's BIOB 491, Sec.
+01. Do not neglect FLBS scholarship opportunities!
 Undergraduate or graduate credit is awarded by the University of Montana, Missoula, MT, USA.
-For University of New Mexico biology students, there may be an option to obtain credits directly from UNM; more on that later.
+For University of New Mexico biology students, there may be an option to sign up for and obtain credits directly via UNM; more on that later.

 Aims of the Course